joanafpt/birthday-app-project/README.md

 ##### Future improvements:
 * Develop a version using Typescript (currently already in development)
-* Implement socket sollution to allow real-time updates to all users
+* Implement socket solution to allow real-time updates to all users